Not present in UK

 Picture: Sandra Jensen, Cornell University, Bugwood.org.

-Severe infections in some of the most damaging combinations of host plant and Xylella sub-species can result in dieback, stunting and eventual death, e.g. with olive trees or grape vines (on which it is known as Pierce’s disease).
+Severe infections in some of the most damaging combinations of host plant and Xylella sub-species can result in dieback, stunting and eventual death, for example, of olive trees or grape vines (on which it is known as Pierce’s disease).

 On plane (Platanus species), maple (Acer spp.), oak (Quercus spp.) and elm (Ulmus spp.) trees the symptoms include leaf scorch, sometimes also with dieback of twigs and branches.
 The characteristic leaf symptoms which are visible in summer include browning at the leaf margins (but not along the main veins), and there is often a yellow edge to the browned areas.